 Only the pure of heart can make a good soup. — Beethoven

-The path to culinary enlightenment has not always been an easy one for me, as you may remember from my curry calamity tale.
+The path to culinary enlightenment has not always been an easy one for me.
 Along with delicious discoveries have come deep disappointments, one of which concerned split pea soup, which to any normal Dutch person such as myself is a comfort food that should never be disappointing.

 Forget whatever you’ve heard of Dutch cuisine (which may not have been encouraging) and just accept on faith that erwtensoep is food for the gods, especially on a dark, cold winter night after you’ve bicycled home through sleet and wind.